wildfly/quickstart/jaxws-addressing/README.md

         mvn clean install wildfy:deploy

-4. This will create the `jboss-jaxws-addressing-client.jar` and deploy `service/target/wildfly-jaxws-addressing-service.war` to the running instance of the server.
+4. This will create the `wildfly-jaxws-addressing-client.jar` and deploy `service/target/wildfly-jaxws-addressing-service.war` to the running instance of the server.

 Access the application
 ---------------------

-You can check that the Web Service is running and deployed correctly by accessing the following URL: <http://localhost:8080/jboss-jaxws-addressing/AddressingService?wsdl>.
+You can check that the Web Service is running and deployed correctly by accessing the following URL: <http://localhost:8080/wildfly-jaxws-addressing/AddressingService?wsdl>.
 This URL will display the deployed WSDL endpoint for the Web Service.

 Run the Client
 --------------